top of page

 Diamond-Like Carbon (DLC) Definition: A thin-film coating deposited using a PE-CVD (Plasma-Enhanced Chemical Vapor Deposition) Process.

 DLC Benefits: DLC is a carbon-based thin film that can provide extreme hardness, reduced friction, and a unique appearance.
 Typical DLC applications include tooling components, engine parts, razors, watches and medical devices.
+Note: DLC Coatings are functional coatings and not typically cosmetic.

 The PVD Process